katlings/adafruit/README.md

-# adafruit
+# Adafruit board code

-Various code for Adafruit boards
+Adafruit CircuitPython board code that needs a place to live!

+Load any file onto the right kind of board as `main.py` or `code.py`.